jalik/react-form/README.md

 function SignInForm() {
   const form = useForm({
     // WARNING: initialValues does not update the form when values change.
-    // If you want to change initialValues, use form.initValues() or pass onLoad to useForm()
+    // If you want to change initialValues, use form.initValues() or pass load to useForm()
     initialValues: {
       username: null,
       password: null,